Make Your Office Reduce Plastic Waste!

 How does this affect your company?

-Here are 6 steps to reducing plastic waste in your office:
+Here are 6 steps to reduce plastic waste in your office:

 1. Culture shake up